 Vice President of Program Operations

 Jeff oversees all day-to-day non-clinical opearations at LifeFlight Eagle, including working directly with the organization's air operator.
 Jeff has been in the logistic management business for more than 25 years.
 He previously managed multiple-location trucking and logistics operations for several organizations including Martin-Brower Company, Noland Company, Marriott Distribution Services, King Provision, United Parcel Service Logistics Group, Logisticare, and First Transit.
 At Logisticare Jeff served as the General Manager and in a regional support role for Logisticare, Inc. In this role, Jeff administered Missouri's statewide NEMT brokerage serving over 500,000 Medicaid recipients and managed a 55-employee operation with multiple call centers handling over 11,000 calls and processing over 34,000 transportation transactions weekly.
 Jeff also assisted the company in obtaining, implementing, and managing HMO and managed care transportation contracts throughout a 5-state region including Missouri, Kansas, Nebraska, Michigan, and Ohio.
 At First Transit as the Director Of Operations for nationwide coverage he oversaw 19 operations spread across the United States as well as new business development for public and private sectors.

 Jeff has a B.A. in Management from Kentucky Wesleyan College and a Masters in Business Administration from Strayer University in Virginia.
-He lives in Liberty with his wife Pam and their family.
-They have two college-age sons and two sons in high school.

 Joey Araiza, RN, BSN